 Inclusive travel insurance: 4/5

-Use your Citi Signature card to pay for a return international flight before leaving Australia and you may automatically be covered by the bank's complimentary travel insurance on trips of six months or less.
+Use your Citi Rewards Signature Card or the Linked Diners Club Card to pay for a return international flight before leaving Australia and you may automatically be covered by the bank's complimentary travel insurance on trips of six months or less.

 International return journeys booked using Velocity points or KrisFlyer miles may also be covered if you've directly converted at least 15,000 frequent flyer points to that program from Citibank during the 12 months immediately prior to booking your ticket.